-Latent profiles identified from psychological test data for people convicted of sexual offences in the U.K.
+Latent profiles identified from psychological test data for people convicted of sexual offences in the UK

-Steven M. Gillespie

-University of Liverpool, U.K.

-Ian A. Elliott
+Steven M. Gillespie and Ian A. Elliott

-Ministry of Justice, U.K.

-University College London, U.K.

-Both authors contributed equally

-Gillespie, S. M. & Elliott, I. A. (2023).
-Latent profiles identified from psychological test data for people convicted of sexual offences in the UK.
-British Journal of Psychiatry. doi: S0007125023001265

-Corresponding author: Correspondence concerning this article should be addressed to Steven M. Gillespie, Department of Primary Care and Mental Health, University of Liverpool, Liverpool, L69 7ZA, UK.
-E-mail steven.gillespie@liverpool.ac.uk

-Abstract
+Background

-Background: One size does not fit all in assessment and intervention for people with convictions for sexual offences.
+One size does not fit all in assessment and intervention for people with convictions for sexual offences.
 Crime scene indicators and risk-related variables have been used to identify distinct clusters of people with convictions for sexual offences, but there is a need for more robust typologies that identify clusters based on psychologically meaningful risk factors that can be targeted in treatment.

+Aims

+To use robust modelling techniques to identify latent profiles of people with convictions for sexual offences based on indicators of dynamic risk.

+Method

-Aims: We aimed to use robust modelling techniques to identify latent profiles of people with convictions for sexual offences based on indicators of dynamic risk.
-Method: Adult male participants, who were convicted for sexual offences and assessed for eligibility for the prisonbased Core Sex Offender Treatment Programme delivered by His Majesty's Prison and Probation Service (U.K.), were randomly allocated to a test (n=1,577:70.2%) or validation (n=668:29.8%)dataset.
+Adult male participants, who had been convicted for sexual offences and assessed for eligibility for the prison-based Core Sex Offender Treatment Programme delivered by His Majesty's Prison and Probation Service (UK), were randomly allocated to a test (n = 1577: 70.2%) or validation (n = 668: 29.8%) data-set.
 Exploratory factor analysis (EFA) was used to select measures of dynamic risk from psychological test data.
 EFA indicated four factors, from which six measures were selected for inclusion in latent profile analysis.
-Results: Five latent profiles were identified in the test and validation dataset.
-These were labelled low psychological impairment, impulsive, distorted thinkers, rape preoccupied, and child fantasists.
-Profiles varied in individual characteristics, offence histories, victim preferences, and level of risk.
-Discussion: We identified five latent profiles that were characterised by distinct patterns of psychological functioning.
-Our findings should be used to guide assessment and intervention practices that are tailored to distinct psychological profiles consistent with principles of risk, need, and responsivity.

-Introduction

-Sexual violence represents an international public health concern that entails a substantial cost to society (1).
-Considerable effort has been invested in assessment and intervention for people convicted of sexual offences with mixed success (2).
-People who sexually offend have differing motivations, attitudes, and beliefs that are associated with their offending behaviour (3).
-These features - termed 'dynamic' risk factors - have been categorised in to four broad domains in the Structured Assessment of Risk and Need (SARN; 4, 5): sexual interests, distorted attitudes, socio-affective functioning, and self-management.
-The SARN represents one of the most reliable and well validated frameworks of dynamic risk, and these four domains have represented treatment targets on offender behaviour programmes developed by His Majesty's Prison and Probation Service (HMPPS).
+Sexual violence is an international public health concern that entails a substantial cost to society.1 Considerable effort has been invested in assessment and intervention for people convicted of sexual offences, with mixed success.2 People who sexually offend have differing motivations, attitudes and beliefs that are associated with their offending behaviour.3 These features - termed dynamic risk factors - have been categorised into four broad domains in the Structured Assessment of Risk and Need (SARN):4,5 sexual interests, distorted attitudes, socio-affective functioning and selfmanagement.
+The SARN is one of the most reliable and wellvalidated frameworks of dynamic risk, and these four domains have been treatment targets on offender behaviour programmes developed by His Majesty's Prison and Probation Service (HMPPS).
 However, one of the largest barriers to effective assessment and intervention persists in the form of varying profiles of risk and need exhibited by different individuals.
-In such cases, the one size fits all approach is clearly limited.
+In such cases, the 'one size fits all' approach is clearly limited.

-Given this heterogeneity, it is unsurprising that attempts have been made to categorise people into more homogenous groups on the basis of offence type (e.g., contact versus online offending), victim age (e.g., prepubescent versus pubescent), or victim familiality (6).
-More sophisticated typologies have employed clinical case files and standardised tests to assign individuals to various categories (7, 8).
-However, these models have been criticised on several grounds.
-Some of the main critiques include the exclusion of incest offenders, the complexity of the classification systems, the time-consuming nature of client classification, and difficulty accounting for so called 'crossover' offenders who have offended against adults and children (9, 10).
-More recently, advanced statistical techniques have been used to allocate people to distinct classes using crime scene indicators (11, 12), but such typologies are less revealing about the specific changeable (or 'dynamic') risk factors that, when targeted in treatment, may be expected to reduce the risk of recidivism.
+Given this heterogeneity, it is unsurprising that attempts have been made to categorise people into more homogeneous groups on the basis of offence type (e.g. contact versus online offending), victim age (e.g. prepubescent versus pubescent) or victim familiality.6 More sophisticated typologies have employed clinical case files and standardised tests to assign individuals to various categories.^{7,8} However, these models have been criticised on several grounds.
+Some of the main critiques include the exclusion of incest offenders, the complexity of the classification systems, the time-consuming nature of the classification process and